zlatanvasovic/feedstyl/README.md

 **parser.py** is Python script for parsing RSS and Atom feeds.
 Based on [one of IBM developerWorks](http://www.ibm.com/developerworks/xml/library/x-tipufp/).

-Licensed under the terms of the MIT license.
+Licensed under the terms of MIT license.

 ## Usage